Reasons and consequences of mosquito bite

 The tiger mosquito is specially an aggressive, annoying mosquito that lives around us and inside our homes, and if not controlled, it can bother a lot.
 It is a well-being issue.
 In our city, not such a disagreeable mosquito has been known until its arrival.

 The Asian tiger mosquito bites, mainly, the areas closest to the ground, so its main targets of stings are the legs.
-It especially bites during dusk (from dawn to sunrise).
+It especially bites during sunrise and sunset.
 This insect produces more than a bite when disturbed.